5 Days of Declaring God’s Peace Over Your Relationships

 We ought to intentionally bring God into all our relationships as much as we bring him into other areas of our lives because this is the most fragile and could be the most difficult area of our lives.
-When we commit our relationships into God’s hands we acknowledge the God of the universe as the king in that relationship.
-When we invite God’s presence into our midst we begin to live in a position of authority rather than that of defeat.
-When we bring God into our relationships he gives us the wisdom we need to deal with any arrows of doubts, inferiority complex, identity issues, and any darts the devil might want to throw at us.
+When we commit our relationships into God’s hands, we acknowledge the God of the universe as the king in that relationship.
+When we invite God’s presence into our midst, we begin to live in a position of authority rather than that of defeat.
+When we bring God into our relationships, he gives us the wisdom we need to deal with any arrows of doubts, inferiority complex, identity issues, and darts the devil might want to throw at us.

-Our focus on God is very critical to having healthy godly relationships.
-When we focus on God’s purpose concerning our relationships then he comes in to dwell and he brings with him his genuine love, he brings the grace to flourish in our relationships and he showers us with his peace that surpasses all understanding.
-When we commit our relationships into God’s hands then we acknowledge the God of the universe as the king in that relationship.
-When we invite God’s presence into our midst we begin to live in a position of authority rather than that of defeat.
+Our focus on God is very critical to having healthy, godly relationships.
+When we focus on God’s purpose concerning our relationships, he comes in to dwell, and he brings his genuine love with him.
+He brings the grace to flourish in our relationships and showers us with his peace that surpasses all understanding.
+When we commit our relationships into God’s hands, we acknowledge the God of the universe as the king in that relationship.
+When we invite God’s presence into our midst, we begin to live in a position of authority rather than that of defeat.

-Declaring God’s peace and the love of God over our relationships is a sure way to counter devil’s attack in all our relationships.
+Declaring God’s peace and the love of God over our relationships is a sure way to counter the devil’s attack in all our relationships.
 It will yield godly fruits because this is God’s plan and his will for his children.
 We have a God who lives and thrives in godly relationships.
-His peace and his fellowship is God’s way of bringing his children together to help us live fulfilled and to conquer in the world but the devil prowls all day long looking for relationships to devour.
-The devil’s plan is to sow discord and scatter beautiful union so that God’s purpose for those relationships could not be fulfilled.
+His peace and his fellowship are God’s way of bringing his children together to help us live fulfilled and to conquer the world, but the devil prowls all day long, looking for relationships to devour.
+The devil’s plan is to sow discord and scatter beautiful union so that God’s purpose for those relationships cannot be fulfilled.

-As much as we could see the failures, weaknesses and mistakes of others or the wrongs of others done against us, we need to come to the realisation that none of our loved ones ever set out to hurt us intentionally and all those hurts were nothing short of the devil’s attack.
-If things were to really work out between us all, then we ought to continue to pray consistently over our relationships with people because this is God’s will and he wants you and I to enjoy His peace, unity, love and harmony in our relationships.
+As much as we can see the failures, weaknesses and mistakes of others or the wrongs of others done against us, we need to come to the realisation that none of our loved ones ever set out to hurt us intentionally, and all those hurts were nothing short of the devil’s attack.
+If things were to really work out between us all, then we should continue to pray consistently over our relationships with people because this is God’s will.
+He wants you and I to enjoy His peace, unity, love and harmony in our relationships.

-If you’re finding it hard in your relationships like I did, there is a way to manage things and that is to speak God’s peace over your relationships, speak the Word of God Over Yourself and Change Your World for the good.
+If you’re finding it hard in your relationships like I did, there is a way to manage things: to speak God’s peace over your relationships, speak the Word of God over yourself, and change your world for the good.
 Let us claim God’s peace and love over all our loved ones.

 Day 1

-I declare God’s peace over all my relationships and I pray that they be filled with calmness, friendship and harmony.
-Henceforth, we will no longer be at loggerheads or engage in strife, violence, hostility and misunderstanding but we will live together in unity, in friendship, in godly agreements and we will walk in God’s love as our hearts are bound together in perfect unity (Collossians 3:14) to fulfil God’s purpose and to advance the kingdom of God.
+I declare God’s peace over all my relationships and pray that they are filled with calmness, friendship, and harmony.
+Henceforth, we will no longer be at loggerheads or engage in strife, violence, hostility and misunderstanding but we will live together in unity, in friendship, in godly agreements, and we will walk in God’s love as our hearts are bound together in perfect unity (Colossians 3:14) to fulfil God’s purpose and to advance the kingdom of God.

 Day 2

-I declare that God’s love will increase in my relationships and as we walk in accordance to God’s plan for our lives we will experience God’s help in being patient and in being kind towards one another.
-We will no longer live in unforgiveness and neither will we engage ourselves in idle talks that breaks the heart but we will dwell together united in the spirit as we speak words that edifies to one another in God’s word.
+I declare that God’s love will increase in my relationships, and as we walk in accordance with God’s plan for our lives, we will experience God’s help in being patient and in being kind towards one another.
+We will no longer live in unforgiveness, and neither will we engage ourselves in idle talks that break the heart, but we will dwell together, united in the spirit as we speak words that edify one another in God’s word.

 Day 3

-I declare that each individual person will develop the character to stay true to who God created us to be and we will not operate in envy, jealousy or boastfulness or pride, but instead, we will receive the grace to be humble and honouring one another as the bride of Christ.
+I declare that each individual person will develop the character to stay true to who God created us to be, and we will not operate in envy, jealousy, boastfulness or pride, but instead, we will receive the grace to be humble and honouring one another as the bride of Christ.

 Day 4